Horror Hall of Fame

 The Horror Hall of Fame was an annual Oscars-style award show hosted by Robert Englund which honored the best horror films, television series, actors, producers and special-effects designers.
-It ran for three years from 1990 to 1992.
+It ran for three years during October from 1990 to 1992 and was shown in syndication.
 At the end of Horror Hall of Fame III, the host promised a Horror Hall of Fame IV, but it never happened.
+All three shows were held at Universal Studios Hollywood.

 An unrelated ABC TV special, similarly called "The Horror Hall of Fame", was produced in 1974, hosted by Vincent Price.
 This show originally aired on February 20 and was a mixture of talk show, comedy skits, and clips from classic horror films.

 The Horror Hall of Fame

 The first annual program opens with Robert Englund approaching the Bates Motel and house, a parody of a scene from Alfred Hitchcock's Psycho.